HeatherCasto/Data-Processing-and-Storage/README.md

 3. Run the `main.py` file to execute the example usage provided in the code.

 ### Future Modifications
-To enhance this assignment for future iterations, consider the following modifications:

-Provide more detailed error messages for better debugging.
+The following modifications could be made to this assignment to enhance its pedagogical value for future students:

-Implement additional features such as support for different data types, concurrency control, or persistent storage.
+1. Implement additional features such as support for different data types, concurrency control, or persistent storage.
-Write unit tests to ensure the correctness of the implementation.
+3. Have students write unit tests to ensure the correctness of the implementation or grade it based on set unit tests.
-Include documentation using docstrings to describe each method and its parameters.
-Improve user interaction by implementing a command-line interface or integrating with a web framework for easier usage.
+4. Add a command-line interface to prioritize user interaction